jasonbayton/11ty/_src/blog/2023/04/android-enterprise-in-android-14.md

 ## A revamp to cross-profile behaviour & implementation

+//-

+**Release update**

+Google has provided more information on the use of these cross-profile APIs, namely in the form of the applications able to access work contacts.
+In Android 14 all personal apps can see work profile contacts, and admins can now specify, via AMAPI, whether this is permitted, blocked, or blocked except system (13 and lower behaviour).
+An exemption list is available for the permitted/blocked options which blocks or permits applications defined respectively.

+**NB: AMAPI will default to permitting all applications, so if this is not something you wish to permit, update your AMAPI policies now!**

+-//

 I normally wouldn't reference deprecations and replacement APIs in these updates because typically they're a little _dry_, but the apparent revamp on cross-profile functionality is interesting.

 `CrossProfileContactsSearchDisabled` and `CrossProfileCallerIdDisabled` are being deprecated in favour of what appears to be a more specific `ManagedProfileCallerIdAccessPolicy()` and `ManagedProfileContactsAccessPolicy()`.
 Reading into the soon-deprecated APIs specifically, Google states: